Cassia Essential Oil

 - Fragrance Classification: Spicy

-- Blends well with: Blood Orange, Cedarwood, Clove, Frankincense Serrata, Lavender, Lemon, Neroli, Orange, and Ylang Ylang.
+- Blends well with: Blood Orange, Cedarwood, Clove, Frankincense Serrata, Lavender, Lemon, Neroli, Orange, and Ylang Ylang

 - According to Tisserand & Young: Cassia has a high risk of skin sensitization with a low risk of mucous membrane irritation.
 Due to methyleugenol content it can inhibit blood clotting.
-Do not use if pregnant or breastfeeding as it can cause embryotoxicity.
+Do not use if pregnant or lactating as it can cause embryotoxicity.
 Avoid use with children under 2.

 - Maximum dermal use of 0.05%.